patrickeasters/smart-house/README.md

 # smart-house
 Just another Home Assistant configuration.
+The project is named after the Disney Channel original movie that my wife thinks will become a reality.

-Named after the Disney Channel original movie that my wife thinks will become a reality.
+This config is ever-changing, so some things may not work, etc.

 ![Smart House](http://i.imgur.com/7g8Kh2v.jpg)